pypa/pipfile/README.rst

   * This will be surfaces as only two built-in groups (*default* & *development*).
   * Custom groups may be addeded in the future.
 Remember, it is easier to add features in the future than it is to remove them.
+The Composer community has been successful with only *default* and *development* as group options for many years — I'd like to follow this model, at first.

 * Fully specified (and *deterministic*) environments in the form of ``Pipfile.lock``.